evidence/axiom-evi/README_AXIOM_Board.md

 $ petalinux-build --verbose
 $ petalinux-package --boot
 ```
-**WARNING:** sourcing 'petalinux/settings.sh' inserts into the environment a toolchain that does not work to build the Axiom software stack.
-You must clean the environment to build the Axiom software stack.
+**WARNING:** sourcing 'petalinux/settings.sh' inserts into the environment a
+toolchain that does not work to build the AXIOM Software Stack.
+You must clean
+the environment to build the AXIOM Software Stack.

 **WARNING:** petalinux suggest to use bash as default system shell
 ```